kaihouguide/Mangatan/README.md

 *   **NEW: Cache Management**:
     *   **To Export**: Open a new browser tab to `http://127.0.0.1:3000/export-cache` to download your cache file.
     *   **To Import**: Use the settings panel in the userscript to upload a previously saved `ocr-cache.json` file.
+*   **Anki Export**: After hovering on an image to make the overlay visible, a **`✚`** button will appear.
+Tapping this button will export a screenshot of the image to the last created card in Anki.
 <br>

 ---